 Adverse event following immunisation

-Mild events, such as fever, pain or redness at the site of injection, commonly occur after vaccination with some vaccines and should be anticipated.
+Mild events, such as fever, pain or redness at the site of injection, tiredness and aches and pains commonly occur after vaccination with some vaccines and should be anticipated.

-Notify Queensland Health by completing an Adverse Events Following Immunisation Reporting Form (PDF, 5 MB).
+Notify all AEFI to Queensland Health by completing an Adverse Events Following Immunisation Reporting Form (PDF 390 kB).